Fate Condensed ©2020 Evil Hat Productions, LLC.

 Finally, some blocks can be used as cover or as armor.
 This is situational—for some blocks, it simply won’t make sense.
 You probably can’t hide behind a Vat of Acid, but a Chain Link Fence is effective protection against a baseball bat, probably preventing the attack altogether.

 When someone’s using a block as cover, decide whether it mitigates or negates the attack.
 If it negates it, the attack simply isn’t possible.
-If it mitigates it, the defender gets an Armor rating equal to half the block’s skill rating (rounded down, minimum 1).
+If it mitigates it, the defender adds an Armor rating equal to half the block’s skill rating (rounded down, minimum 1).

 Use blocks sparingly.
 Blocks make it harder for PCs to take certain actions—so they can be frustrating if you overuse them—but they can also lead the players to think creatively.
 They may see an opportunity to turn blocks to their advantage.
 If they figure out how, let them!